Skip to main content

-AT MECCA, ADVANCING EQUALITY THROUGH THE EDUCATION AND EMPOWERMENT OF WOMEN AND GIRLS IS A KEY FOCUS OF OUR SOCIAL CHANGE INITIATIVE, MECCA M-POWER.
+AT MECCA, ADVANCING EQUALITY THROUGH THE EDUCATION AND EMPOWERMENT OF WOMEN AND GIRLS IS A KEY FOCUS OF OUR SOCIAL CHANGE INITIATIVE, MECCA M-POWER

 In our MECCA M-POWERED interview series, fearless women from around the globe share their incredible stories – from overcoming adversity to following their passions and inspiring a future generation of female changemakers.

+Hope Cotton has always wanted to change the world, because she spent many years feeling like she didn’t belong in it.
 Cotton is Deaf, yet grew up in a hearing family (as 95 percent of Deaf children do) – and a hearing world.

 “I would often get into trouble at primary school,” Cotton reveals.
 “I also found it really hard to connect with my extended family growing up and big dinners or family events were super stressful.